Birth Month Flowers: What Is My Birth Flower?

 Do you know what your birth month flowers are?
 In addition to gemstones, every month has a birth flower; in fact, many months have two birth flowers!
 Here’s a list of both the primary and secondary birth flowers for January through December.

 In our lives today, birth flowers are an excellent way to mark an occasion, from birthdays to marriages to funerals.
-For example, a simple bouquet of birthmonth flowers makes it more thoughtful if you are struggling to find a gift.
-Our readers have also weaved flowers into unique birth month necklaces, tattoos, cards, and even family kitchen tiles!
+For example, a simple bouquet of birth month flowers is a thoughtful choice (especially if you are struggling to find a gift).
+Our readers have also woven flowers into unique birth month necklaces as well as designs for tattoos, cards, and even family kitchen tiles!

 Why Are There Two Birth Flowers Per Month?